Julley!! Got Leh’d’ (2017)

 Ladakh Trip – Tea made from Yak’s milk

 The sky was clear and it was sunny.
 On the way, we saw some shanties of Yak nomadic herders.
 Stanzin parked his car and spoke to them in local language.
 Later we got to know that he had requested them to prepare Yak’s milk tea.
 He had kept his promise.
 It tasted better than I had expected.
 We clicked pics with local kids and posed with Yak.

 Also, I got hold of freshly skimmed pashmina wool.
 It was really warm.
 With a heavy heart and reluctance, we finally waved off good bye to kids and Ladakh.
 Stanzin stepped up on the gas pedal and soon we were cruising on highway.
 Ladakh was left behind but the beautiful memories it gave would itch us a lifetime.

 Everything has changed.
 Just the way, Ladakh changed Rancho’s life in 3 idiots, it changed ours too.
 In Ten days, ten strangers undertook one epic trip.
-We all faced Srinagar’s dangerous life, AMS, hailstorm, snowfall, avalanche, falling rocks, traffic snarls and bed bugs with courage.
-Ladakh teaches you how to survive all odds and emerge victorious.
+We all faced Srinagar’s dangerous life, AMS, hailstorm, snowfall, avalanche, falling rocks, traffic snarls, and bed bugs with courage.
+Ladakh teaches you how to survive all odds and emerge victoriously.
 It has almost been six months now but I still remember every day of our itinerary.
-The laughs, the time we shared together is a sweet memory, which I want to relive every day.
+The laughs, the time we shared together is sweet memory, which I want to relive every day.
 I earnestly hope one day, again, we take the plunge and drive to yet another enchanting land.
-What say guys?
+What say, guys?
 Is it Spiti next?